Coronavirus COVID-19 General Information - Updated 15-3-2020

 This page exists to give our patients the real situation directly from our GPs in relationship to our practice and our local area.
 We will try and distil the important information that will help our patients understand the situation better.

 This page will also act as a FAQs where we try and provide links for more information.

 Please check back on this page regularly as it will be updated as the situation evolves.

 Please also take comfort in that our doctors are reading and filtering through the available information, and speaking to each other regularly about action plans.
-We have found that advice from other countries' health departments is sometimes better than ours and we will incorporate what we think is the superior advice into our practice advice.

 We will always try and interpret the information at hand rather than blindly following guidelines that aren’t always correct.
 We aim to be flexible and adaptable to the situation as it unfolds rather than having formal protocols and we will aim to keep this webpage as our communication channel.

 What is coronavirus?